 Superprof encouraged the tutors to offer the first hour of each lesson for free.
 Within this first hour, you and your tutor may get to know each other, get comfortable, discover your proficiency and outline the lesson plans to improve your mastery of the subject.

 If you think face to face learning session is not for you, no worries.
-With the technology advancement, you can go for an online learning session even if your Malay tutor is in Kuala Lumpur.
+With the technological advancement, you can go for online learning session even if your Malay tutor is in Kuala Lumpur.

 You may discuss with your tutor and decide on what medium you will be using to communicate.
 There are a number of communication tool options you can use for example Skype, Google Hangout, Zoom or any platform that you think is possible.